Estimated reading time: 4 minutes

 1. It is the law.
 Period.

 If you have one or more employees, your small business is required by federal law to have workers’ compensation, disability, and unemployment insurance.
 This applies to all types of business legal structures.
 Worker’s compensation is designed to cover medical costs and wages that result from workplace injuries.
 You can also rely on worker’s compensation if an employee sues your business for failing to prevent an accident.
 If one of your employees cannot return to work after an injury or illness, they can use their disability insurance to meet their financial obligations.
 Unemployment insurance provides weekly benefit checks to people who lost their jobs through no fault of their own.

 If your small business does not have workers’ compensation, you will be fully responsible for medical costs and legal fees that result from a workplace injury.
 Additional fines for noncompliance, which can be costly, might also be incurred.
 Each state has its own rules and requirements regarding insurance, so check to see if you need any additional types of coverage.
 For example, you will need a commercial auto insurance policy if you own a car rental business.

 2. Accidents happen.

-Over 3 million workplace injuries occur each year in the private sector, and they account for around $75 billion in workers’ compensation costs.
+Millions of workplace injuries occur annually in the private sector, accounting for billions of dollars in workers’ compensation costs.
 Specific industries have more workplace accidents and injuries than others, such as construction, manufacturing, mining, and agriculture.
 However, accidents happen in every industry.
 For example, you might not associate injuries with commercial business offices, retail shops, and restaurants, but they frequently occur in these workplaces.